corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 * 2.0.1 Support both necrophage unity traditions
 * 3.0.0 Update for compatibility with Stellaris 3.2 "Herbert"
     * Ensure necrophaged (and otherwise changed) leaders match the gender of their new species ("Gender Nonbinary Leaders" disables this change)
-    * Integrates with "Full Military Service for Battle Thralls" and "Gender Nonbinary Leaders" to avoid duplicate cloning
+    * Integrates with "Special Leadership Privileges for Battle Thralls and Bio-Trophies" and "Gender Nonbinary Leaders" to avoid duplicate cloning
     * If using a colossus weapon on a primitive empire that results in the transfer of control of their planet to your empire, you can choose what happens to the leaders
     * Supports these colossus weapons by default: Nanobot Diffuser, Deluge Machine, Necrophagic Spore Diffuser (from Eldanær Stellar Authority)
 * 3.1.0 Allow Rogue Servitors to choose to keep organic leaders as advisors when "Special Leadership Privileges for Battle Thralls and Bio-Trophies" is also installed